Artifcial Intelligence

 I am working on making a reasonably strong artificial intelligence, but it is

 pretty weak at the moment.
-If you have the source package, You can run it via
+You can run it via hnefatafl-ai on the Arch,

 You’ll have to create an account for it first on whatever server you will be

 running it on.
-Run the client and log onto the server.
-Then, Create an account
+Run hnefatafl-client and log onto the server.
+Then, Create an

 It can also be run as a service for the Arch and Debian installs.
 Edit the file